zisenXu/MuSAR/README.md

 - Based on your dataset's scenario, modify the `whiteList` variable in `Config.py` or implement a false alarm filtering method in `FalseAlarmFilter.py` to eliminate redundant data.
 - For inter-host connections, you need to supplement the mapping rules between signatures and attack stages in the AIF framework in `AttackStage.py`.
 MuSAR can automatically associate the AIF framework with the MITRE ATT&CK framework.

-, which focus on attack scenarios.
-A larger time window might lead to the coupling of multiple multi-step attacks, which can interfere with the accuracy and effectiveness of the analysis.

-### Evaluate Your Dataset

-MuSAR can be easily adapted to your dataset, and the process involves the following steps:

-- Ensure that your dataset follows MuSAR's structured representation of two types of log-level traces: inter-host connections and intra-host operations, with relevant fields as shown in `src/DataLoader.py`.
-- Based on your dataset's scenario, modify the `whiteList` variable in `Config.py` or implement a false alarm filtering method in `FalseAlarmFilter.py` to eliminate redundant data.
-- For inter-host connections, you need to supplement the mapping rules between signatures and attack stages in the AIF framework in `AttackStage.py`.
-MuSAR can automatically associate the AIF framework with the MITRE ATT&CK framework.

 ## Real-time Analysis System

 We develop an interactive real-time analysis system that encapsulates MuSAR's core functionalities to demonstrate the feasibility of deployment in production environments.
 The system can be access at [here](https://bit.ly/4h11wwZ).